lilsugsy/bookmarks/README.md

 # bookmarks
-:books: A list with my bookmarks.
+:books: A list of my bookmarks.

 ## Tools